pamanes/DevToolingInstallScripts/README.md

 	**Set-ExecutionPolicy -ExecutionPolicy RemoteSigned**

+- Right-click on each .ps1 file and click Properties, make sure to Unblock them before executing them

 - Only the scripts prefixed with "run" can be executed for installing programs, right-click the script and choose "Run with PowerShell"

 - First run the "run-winget-install-latest.ps1", since most programs are installed with winget